 Other forms of distracted driving which drivers should be aware of include eating and drinking, talking to other passengers, grooming, reading, using navigational systems, watching a videos or even changing the radio station.
 Anytime you take your eyes off the road, you are putting yourself and others in danger.

-The Law Offices of Daniel J. Harris, P.C. is an attorney Gaylord MI who knows and understands Michigan law.
-Focused primarily on family law, criminal law and estate planning, The Law Offices of Daniel J. Harris, P.C. serves Otsego, Crawford, Kalkaska, Oscoda, Roscommon, Ogemaw, Iosco, Emmet, Montmorency, Cheboygan, Chippewa, and Mackinaw Counties.
+Harris Law is an attorney Gaylord MI who knows and understands Michigan law.
+Focused primarily on family law, criminal law and estate planning, Harris Law serves Otsego, Crawford, Kalkaska, Oscoda, Roscommon, Ogemaw, Iosco, Emmet, Montmorency, Cheboygan, Chippewa, and Mackinaw Counties.
 If you live in or near Gaylord and are in need of a family, criminal or estate planning attorney, contact us at 231.347.4444 or fill out our free consultation form on the right.